Stagyrite/stagyrite.github.io/README.md

 My other hobbies include [Standard ML programming](sml "StandardML &#124; Stagyrite"), [foreign languages](https://pl.pinterest.com/terroratorium/just-languages/ "Pinterest"), [cinema](cinema "Vintage film posters &#124; Stagyrite") and [camping](https://copernix.io/#?where=15.29,54.143889,14&?query=&?map_type=hybrid "Copernix - Know thy World").
 They contain logic, so I'm considering giving them a new visualization via [Pinterest](https://pl.pinterest.com/terroratorium/ "terroratorium - Profile | Pinterest").
-They had already gone through a kind of worldwide exposure.
+They have already had some worldwide exposure.
 As one can see, it's the beginning of something that might end with more [Internet exposure](https://www.google.com/search?q=Maciej+Matiaszowski "Maciej Matiaszowski - Search in Google").

 ## Contact